 Enter donations

-Select Create Gift in the center or upper right corner of the page
+Select Create Gift in the center or upper right corner of the page.

-Enter additional applicable gift details
+Enter additional applicable gift details.

 Donation methods

 Donations fall into two main categories: tax-deductible and non-tax-deductible.
 Within each category, donations can be made through a variety of methods.
+For a more detailed breakdown of these donation methods, please check out this article.

 Non-tax-deductible donations are counted towards the progress of a donor's pledge.